Lucas di Grassi: 2015–present

 Di Grassi competing at The Million Race during the 2019 Stock Car Brasil Championship as a wildcard.

 Di Grassi was offered a contract to race for Toyota at the 2017 6 Hours of Spa-Francorchamps and the 24 Hours of Le Mans but he was not granted clearance by Audi to race in LMP1.
 He was later slated to co-drive the No. 51 AF Corse Ferrari 488 GTE at Le Mans but was ruled out due to an ankle injury he sustained in a football match.
 In October 2017, di Grassi was announced as one of sixteen drivers selected to participate in the Audi Sport TT Cup series-ending Race of Legends at the Hockenheimring.
 He finished in second after battling with Frank Stippler for the victory in the race's final laps.
 The following month, di Grassi returned to Macau for the first time in five years to compete in the FIA GT World Cup in an Audi R8 LMS fielded by HCB-Rutronik Racing.
 He was involved in a multi-car pile up in the first lap of the qualifying race, but was cleared by doctors for the following day's main race.
 Di Grassi retired following an accident on the sixth lap.
 He joined Mazda Team Joest in its No. 77 Mazda DPi for the 2018 WeatherTech SportsCar Championship season-ending Petit Le Mans alongside Oliver Jarvis and Tristan Nunez in October 2018.

 Di Grassi made a one-off return to the Stock Car Brasil Championship in 2019 as a wildcard for The Million Race.
-He took pole position for the race and won from his teammate, Ricardo Maurício, but his pass was considered illegal and was given a drive through penalty.
+He took pole position for the race and won from his teammate, Ricardo Maurício, but his pass was considered illegal, and he was given a drive-through penalty.
 Di Grassi failed to serve it within three laps and was disqualified from the result.
 He later complained that his team were not told that he could have given the place back and avoided a penalty.